Just in Time for Halloween: The 1 Scariest Horror Movie Ever, According to Science

 The study founder wanted people to find the scariest movies more easily

-Study creator Daniel Clifford, who created the study, said that “with more people than ever facing a Halloween at home, our Science of Scare study was designed to help people find the most scientifically scary films ever made, to save them the time of searching through thousands of titles across streaming services.”
+According to Forbes, study creator Daniel Clifford said that “with more people than ever facing a Halloween at home, our Science of Scare study was designed to help people find the most scientifically scary films ever made, to save them the time of searching through thousands of titles across streaming services.”

 With so many titles to choose from, and so many opinions, this was a better way of determining the scariest movie definitively.
 And the results delivered a clear winner.